Kyla Paolucci

 ALL - 2025 - 2024 - 2023 - 2022 - 2021 - 2020 - 2019 - 2018 - 2017 - 2016 - 2015 - 2014

 Kyla Paolucci, b.
-1989, is a designer, educator, and researcher exploring the intersections of ethnography, vernacular design, and cultural authorship.
-She earned her BFA from Rhode Island School of Design and an MFA from Vermont College of Fine Arts.
-She began her career in entertainment marketing, working for companies like World Wrestling Entertainment and HBO.
+1989, is a designer, educator, and researcher exploring vernacular design and cultural literacy.
+She holds a BFA from the Rhode Island School of Design and an MFA from Vermont College of Fine Arts.
+Her career began in entertainment marketing with companies like World Wrestling Entertainment and HBO.

-Her work challenges the dominance of urgent, efficiency-driven design models, advocating for relational and process-oriented approaches that prioritize storytelling, collaboration, and deep engagement.
-Drawing from craft traditions and postcolonial design discourse, she examines how design functions as both a site of identity formation and a tool for cultural negotiation.
+Her work challenges urgency-driven, efficiency-focused design models by advocating for relational, process-based approaches that prioritize constraints, collaboration, and durational research.
+Drawing on craft traditions and postcolonial design discourse, she examines design as both a site of identity formation and a tool for cultural negotiation.